Harry Potter Filming Locations in Lacock

 Our rating: 8/10

-The Charming Village of Budleigh Babberton (Lacock Village)
+Where was Budleigh Babberton Filmed?
+(Lacock Village)

-āThis, Harry, is the charming village of Budleigh Babbertonā so said Albus Dumbledore to Harry Potter in the sixth book (and film) The Half-Blood Prince.Ā
+“This, Harry, is the charming village of Budleigh Babberton” so said Albus Dumbledore to Harry Potter in the sixth book (and film) The Half-Blood Prince.

-The villageās quaint 13th century cottage-like houses are dressed in that hallmark Cotswolds limestone and little ālocalā shops and pubs appear around almost every turn.
+The village’s quaint 13th century cottage-like houses are dressed in that hallmark Cotswolds limestone.

 The kind of setting you imagine some Americans think all of England is like.